fanjunkai1/DCL/README.md

 </div>

-We propose a novel depth-centric learning framework that integrates the atmospheric scattering model (ASM) with the brightness consistency constraint (BCC) constraint.
+We propose a novel depth-centric learning (DCL) framework that integrates the atmospheric scattering model (ASM) with the brightness consistency constraint (BCC) constraint.
 Our key idea is that both ASM and BCC rely on a shared depth estimation network.
 This network simultaneously exploits adjacent dehazed frames to enhance depth estimation via BCC and uses the refined depth cues to more effectively remove haze through ASM.

 <p align="center">
   <img src="doc/demo.gif" alt="example input output gif" width="600" />